 The prevailing attitudes and cultural norms present in a company have a huge impact on whether employees feel that they can reach their performance potential.
 Here are the top three ways to improve performance by reshaping the workplace culture.

-Prioritize Transparency
+Prioritize transparency

 An objectives and key results (OKR) framework creates transparency around business priorities so that employees can clearly see how their goals connect to the bigger picture.
 When employees can see the company’s end goals, they can gain a better sense of their own strategic value as part of the whole.
-With this perspective, employees become more self-aware and can work with their managers on improving their own performance.
+With this perspective, employees become more self-aware and can work with their managers to improve their own performance.

 Goal alignment software can help create more visibility into the role each employee plays in driving the business strategy.

-Demonstrate Authenticity
+Demonstrate authenticity

 In addition to being transparent, the company culture must support and reward authenticity.
 People quickly pick up on inauthenticity in leadership.
 Executives and other leaders need to demonstrate the company’s values in their daily actions.
 Doing so improves the workforce’s levels of respect and loyalty, which helps with engagement and, consequently, performance.